1) ACCESSING AND USING HEALTH AND MENTAL HEALTH SERVICES

 Research areas in the Reid Lab:

 About 1 in every 5 children, adolescents, and adults has a clinically significant psychosocial problem (i.e., problems in the areas of cognitive/academic, behavioural, emotional, psychological, or social functioning).
 However, over 80% of children with psychosocial problems do not receive treatment.
 Without treatment, about ½ of children continue to have problems years later.
 We are looking at issues related to access and use of services for children with mental health problems, and new methods of treating and preventing children's psychosocial problems.
-A cross-cutting theme in both research programs is measure development.
+Two cross-cutting themes in both research programs are: primary health care and measure development.
 (Click here for selected publications by topic.)

 1) RESEARCH ON ACCESSING AND USING HEALTH AND MENTAL HEALTH SERVICES